Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 crash recovery
 ```

-Only after this development stage does the B+ tree implementation satisfy the transaction/durability integration expected by the architecture.
+This milestone defines the transaction/durability-integrated B+ tree capability expected
+by the architecture.

 ---

-## Next Development Stage — Transactions and Durability
+## Transaction and Durability Development

 The transaction and durability core should be implemented as one coordinated dependency group, following `ARCHITECTURE.md` Chapters 9–15: